BiomedSciAI/fuse-med-ml/fuse_examples/imaging/oai_example/README.md

    tensorboard --logdir=<path_to_experiments_directory>
    ```
 2. ClearML:
-    If ClearML is installed and enabled in your config file (`clearml : true`), you can use it to monitor your results.
+    If ClearML is installed and enabled in your config file (`clearml : True`), you can use it to monitor your results.

     Choose the method that best suits your workflow and preferences.